dzackgarza/Notes/Talks/HomotopyTalk.md

 > It is unknown whether or not $ B^4 $ admits an exotic smooth structure.
 If not, the smooth $ 4 $-dimensional Poincare conjecture would have an affirmative answer.

+> Current line of attack: Gluck twists on

 Generalized by Thurston's Geometrization

 - Smooth structures on $S^n$ -- $\pi_n^S$